Erq sous

-Erq sous (عرق سوس,ALA) is a traditional Egypt beverage made from licorice root, renowned for its distinctive earthy and slightly sweet flavor.
+Erq sous (عرق سوس, ALA) is a traditional beverage made from licorice root consumed in Egypt and the countries of the Levant, renowned for its distinctive earthy and slightly sweet flavor.
 This refreshing drink is particularly popular during the holy month of Ramadan, as it is believed to help maintain hydration during fasting.

 History

 Liquorice root has been used in Egypt for millennia, valued for its natural sweetness and purported cooling properties.
 The specific preparation of erq sous as a popular beverage likely evolved over time, influenced by different cultures, ultimately becoming an integral part of Egyptian culinary heritage.

 The drink dates back to a time when liquorice extracts were valued for their thirst-quenching properties, it is believed that it was regularly consumed by Egyptian soldiers throughout history to hydrate.

 Liquorice was also used medicinally in ancient civilisations such as Assyria, India, and China.
 However, the Egyptian preparation of erq sous sets it apart from other traditional uses of liquorice.